 If you’re planning to take almost all of the jobs mentioned in this article – car share is the exception – you’ll be earning an income.

-If you’re already self-employed this will be added to your other work total and will need to be declared.
+If you’re already self-employed this might be added to your other work total and might need to be declared.

-However, if you’re an employee or your car-related income comprises your only income, you may not need to pay any tax.
+However, if you’re an employee or your car-related income comprises your only income, you might not need to pay any tax.